Ayebilla/Data-Science-Learning.github.io/index.md

 _Hint: segment your input into different list of smaller sizes say, 20 users to avoid delays that may lead to a timed out error.
 Use different sets to hold the output and you can then unite the sets after you are done to avoid duplicates_

 ## Downloading the tweets of all the users.
 Now that we have the user names of the users we want, we will go ahead and download their tweets.
 Tweets will be download as json objects and save in a json file.
 Eeach line in this file represent a tweet object.
 Remember this as we will be needing it to be able to get hashtags from the tweets.
-You can visit the Twitter developers site to learn more about the [structure of a tweet](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/intro-to-tweet-json#:~:text=Each%20Tweet%20has%20an%20author,most%20often%20an%20account%20bio.).
+You can visit the Twitter Developer site to learn more about the [structure of a tweet](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/intro-to-tweet-json#:~:text=Each%20Tweet%20has%20an%20author,most%20often%20an%20account%20bio.).

 This function will help us download the tweets of a user as a json file.
 After you run it, check in your working directory (if you did not specify any) and you will see the json file there!
-Just like we did with the userFriends function, you will call this code in a loop and pass all the users you want to download their tweets.
+Just like we did with the userFriends function, you will call this function in a loop and pass all the users you want to download their tweets.
 ```
 def getUserTweets(user='RuwaOntheGo'):
     client = TwitterClient()